 When to use the create page

-If your search really means βI want to make an image right now,β go straight to the generator page.
-That page is built for prompt-to-image action, not taxonomy.
+If your search really means “I want to make an image right now,” go straight to the generator page.
+That is the best place to test whether your prompt, aspect ratio, and workflow actually fit your goal.

 When to use the API guide

-If your search means βI need to integrate this workflow into my app,β then the API guide is the better destination.
-Technical intent is different from tool intent, and the page should reflect that.
+If your search means “I need to integrate this workflow into my app,” then the API guide is the better destination.
+It is for people who need to think about parameters, constraints, and implementation, not just prompt writing.

 Final takeaway